ashobiz/ashobiz/README.md

 - 👋 Hi, I’m Ashok from Madurai.
-- 👀 I’m interested in Freelance React Jobs.
+- 👀 I’m a Full Stack Web Developer.
-- 🌱 I’m currently learning Backend.
+- 🌱 I’m currently working in Publicis Sapient.
 - 📫 How to reach me at ashobiz [at] google mail

 <!---